raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-In the case of the inactivity timeout, the handling of the received value is a little more subtle, though the meaning of the inactivity timeout is unchanged -- it still indicates the maximum permissible time allowed without activity on a DSO session.
+In the case of the inactivity timeout, the handling of the received value is a little more subtle, though the meaning of the inactivity timeout is unchanged --- it still indicates the maximum permissible time allowed without activity on a DSO session.
 The act of receiving the message containing the DSO Keepalive TLV does not itself reset the inactivity timer.
 The time elapsed since the last useful activity on this DSO session is unaffected by exchange of DSO Keepalive messages.
-The act of receiving the message containing the DSO Keepalive TLV does update the timeout associated with the running inactivity timer; that becomes the new maximum permissible time without activity on a DSO session.
+The new inactivity timeout value in the DSO Keepalive TLV in the received message does update the timeout associated with the running inactivity timer;
+that becomes the new maximum permissible time without activity on a DSO session.

 * If the current inactivity timer value is not greater than the new inactivity timeout, then the DSO session may remain open for now.
-When the inactivity timer value exceeds the new inactivity timeout, the client MUST then close the DSO session, as described above.
+When the inactivity timer value exceeds the new inactivity timeout, the client MUST then begin closing the DSO session, as described above.

-* If the current inactivity timer value is already greater than the new inactivity timeout, then this DSO session has already been inactive for longer than the server permits, and the client MUST immediately close this DSO session.
+* If the current inactivity timer value is already greater than the new inactivity timeout, then this DSO session has already been inactive for longer than the server permits, and the client MUST immediately begin closing this DSO session.

-* If the current inactivity timer value is more than twice the new inactivity timeout, then this DSO session is eligible to be forcibly terminated by the server and and the client MUST immediately close this DSO session.
-However if a server abruptly reduces the inactivity timeout in this way the server SHOULD give the client a grace period of one quarter of the new inactivity timeout, to give the client time to close the connection gracefully before the server resorts to terminating it forcibly.
+* If the current inactivity timer value is already more than twice the new inactivity timeout, then the client is immediately considered delinquent (this DSO session is immediately eligible to be forcibly terminated by the server) and the client MUST immediately begin closing this DSO session.
+However if a server abruptly reduces the inactivity timeout in this way, then, to give the client time to close the connection gracefully before the server resorts to terminating it forcibly, the server SHOULD give the client an additional grace period of one quarter of the new inactivity timeout, or five seconds, whichever is greater.

 ### Relation to EDNS(0) TCP Keepalive Option